MIMO: Early research in multiple antennas

 MIMO is often traced back to 1970s research papers concerning multi-channel digital transmission systems and interference (crosstalk) between wire pairs in a cable bundle: AR Kaye and DA George (1970), Branderburg and Wyner (1974), and W. van Etten (1975, 1976).
 Although these are not examples of exploiting multipath propagation to send multiple information streams, some of the mathematical techniques for dealing with mutual interference proved useful to MIMO development.
-In the mid-1980s Jack Salz at Bell Laboratories took this research a step further, investigating multi-user systems operating over "mutually cross-coupled linear networks with additive noise sources" such as time-division multiplexing and dually-polarized radio systems.
+In the mid-1980s, Jack Salz at Bell Laboratories took this research a step further, investigating multi-user systems operating over "mutually cross-coupled linear networks with additive noise sources" such as time-division multiplexing and dually-polarized radio systems.

 Methods were developed to improve the performance of cellular radio networks and enable more aggressive frequency reuse in the early 1990s.
 Space-division multiple access (SDMA) uses directional or smart antennas to communicate on the same frequency with users in different locations within range of the same base station.
 An SDMA system was proposed by Richard Roy and Björn Ottersten, researchers at ArrayComm, in 1991.
 Their US patent (No. 5515378 issued in 1996) describes a method for increasing capacity using "an array of receiving antennas at the base station" with a "plurality of remote users."

 MIMO invention

 In December 1991, while working on a DARPA project involving signal separation algorithms at Stanford University, Arogyaswami Paulraj discovered that signals from two phones held in one hand could be separated using a three-element receive antenna array in a rich multipath environment.
 This discovery led to the foundational patent on MIMO, filed in February 1992 with Professor Thomas Kailath as a co-inventor.
 The patent proposed a method for increasing data rates on MIMO links in proportion to the number of antennas used.

 While Paulraj’s patent initially emphasized applications in broadcast TV, which he believed would be an early adopter of the technology, it also proposed broader uses for MIMO in cellular communications.
-Paulraj joined Stanford faculty in 1993, where he built a research group on MIMO.
-Later in 1998 and 2004, he founded two startups (Iospan Wireless, and Beceem Communications) to commercialize MIMO for mobile networks.
+Paulraj joined the Stanford faculty in 1993, where he built a research group on MIMO.
+Later in 1998 and 2004, he founded two startups (Iospan Wireless and Beceem Communications) to commercialize MIMO for mobile networks.

 Paulraj has received many recognitions for his work.
 These include the Royal Academy of Engineering (RAE) Prince Philip Medal, the Institution of Engineering and Technology (IET) Faraday Medal, the IEEE Alexander G. Bell Medal, the Marconi Prize, and induction into the U.S. Patent and Trademark Office's National Inventors Hall of Fame.